mariaciceri/first_project/README.md

 ### How to choose climbing shoes article

 + Text explaining the purpose of the following content.
-+ Direct links to parts of the content and to navbar to the Get Help form.
++ Direct links to parts of the content and to navbar.
 + The informational text is separated in three sub-categories and a conclusion.
 + The page is responsive.
 To see and read more, refer to [TESTING.md](TESTING.md)